tadeaspetak/machine-learning-maths/README.md

 Hosted at [machinelearning.tadeaspetak.net](http://machinelearning.tadeaspetak.net).

 This is a short visualization demo of the most basic mathematical principles behind machine learning.
-I wrote it tu support my 15-minute talk during a *competence day* at [Jayway](http://jayway.com) in March, 2016.
+I wrote it to support my 15-minute talk during a *competence day* at [Jayway](http://jayway.com) in March, 2016.
 While it's not the most organised demo in the world, not to mention it's not even close to being responsive or anything like that, it fulfills its purpose: